 That’s an incredibly insightful statistic, revealing much about the way our culture has evolved in thinking of entrepreneurship and what it really takes to learn how to start a business in a manner that actually leads your company to a thriving future for the years to come.

-As we make our way further into 2021, there are now more than 31.7 million small businesses in the US, with 22 million of those businesses being run by just a single business owner (no additional employees).
+As we make our way into 2022, there are now more than 31.7 million small businesses in the US, with 22 million of those businesses being run by just a single business owner (no additional employees).
 That’s a whole lot of solopreneurs striking out to start a business and make their dreams come true.

 And many of those entrepreneurs are choosing to learn how to start a blog as their vehicle for building a low-cost, high profit margin business of their own—like I’ve done for myself here (where I earn $20,000 to $50,000 per month).
 If you want to see more about what it takes to build a profitable blog of your own—then head over to my ultimate guide to starting a blog.